 - Put your hand a few inches away from the paper.

-- Use the Light Requirement Chart to figure out what type of lighting your plant will be receiving.
+- Use the Light Requirement Chart below to figure out what type of lighting your plant will be receiving.

-As you can see on the Light Requirements Chart, your plant is probably near a North-facing window.
+According to our Light Requirements Chart, your plant is probably near a North-facing window.
 This location will never receive any direct sun and is only suited to Low Light Plants, such as the Sansevieria, ZZ, and Parlor Palms.

 - The Tag-Team: Rotate two low-light plants.
 Place one in a brighter location (bright indirect lighting would be most suitable for this method) and the other in the darker area.
 After two-to-three weeks, swap them out.

 - The Summer Vacation: Many Low Light Plants will overwinter in shadier locations because they are not actively growing.
 During the growing season, relocate them to a brighter space or outdoors.
 During dormancy, place them in this no-shadow location.

 - The Winter Vacation: There are a few plants out there that require more light during the winter months and lower lighting conditions in the summer.
 The Christmas and Thanksgiving Cactus require lower levels of light until a few months before blooming.

 Keep in mind; you should never place your Low Light plant in a room without any windows.
 Only use the above methods in a room that receives some natural light.

 An area that has Bright Indirect Light will have a weak shadow with a silhouette.
 You may have to move your hand andBright Direct Light can be beneficial for some plants, but it can also be harmful if they receive too much direct sun.
 If your plant is labeled for Bright Direct Light, but you notice its leaves are turning yellow or brown and crispy, it's probably getting too much direct sun.
 In that case, try moving it a few feet away from the window or place a sheer curtain between the plant and the window to diffuse the light.